chrisammon3000/aws-permits-pipeline/README.md

    ```

 ### Accessing the database
-   Open the notebook `0.1-building-permits-aws-pipeline` to run queries on the database:
+   Open the notebook `0.1-building-permits-aws-pipeline` to run queries on the database and explore the data:
    ```
    cd notebooks
    jupyter notebook